DrNeuroSurg/WT32-SC01-PLUS/README.md

 # WT32-SC01-PLUS with LVGL 9.x

-Some attempts to use the WT32-SC01-Plus module using Arduino-IDE.
+Some examples to use the WT32-SC01-Plus module using Arduino-IDE.

 As destination you should (and must) select "ESP32S3 Dev Module" - NOT "ESP32C3" !!!